jonathanbokvad/Fullstack-SavePictures/README.md

 # Fullstack Project
 This project allows users to create an account and log in.
 Upon successful validation when logging in, the backend generates and returns a JSON Web Token (JWT) which is subsequently used for all API calls to the backend.
-The main features of the project include the ability for users to create folders, add and view pictures/images within those folders, and view them in a modal view.
+The main features of the project include the ability for users to create folders, save pictures/images within those folders, and view the pictures in a modal view.
 Users also have the option to delete pictures, folders, and their entire account.

 ## Tech used